Active ingredient

 This is a disease of the lymph tissue (part of the immune system) that affects a type of white blood cell called B-Lymphocytes.

-MabThera can be given alone or with other medicines called “chemotherapy”.
+In adults MabThera can be given alone or with other medicines called “chemotherapy”.

-In patients where the treatment is working, MabThera may be used as a maintenance treatment for 2 years after completing the initial treatment.
+In adult patients where the treatment is working, MabThera may be used as a maintenance treatment for 2 years after completing the initial treatment.

 b) Chronic lymphocytic leukaemia

 Chronic lymphocytic leukaemia (CLL) is the most common form of adult leukaemia.
-CLL affects a particular lymphocyte, the B cell, which originates from the bone marrow and develops in the lymph nodes.
+CLL affects a particular lymphocyte, the B-cell, which originates from the bone marrow and develops in the lymph nodes.
 Patients with CLL have too many abnormal lymphocytes, which accumulate mainly in the bone marrow and blood.
 The proliferation of these abnormal B-lymphocytes is the cause of symptoms you may have.
 MabThera in combination with chemotherapy destroys these cells which are gradually removed from the body by biological processes.

 c) Rheumatoid arthritis